This page describes the Literature Evaluation Process and covers the process of being a Literature Evaluation Subcommittee Reader.

 Members of the fellowship can rest assured that all ACA literature Submissions undergo a rigorous and fair, group-conscience-driven development, evaluation, and publishing process on a path towards ACA conference approval.

-For all Literature Committee projects that have not been conceptually approved by an Annual Business Conference (ABC), you are asked to make one of the following recommendations:
+For all Literature Committee projects that have not been conceptually approved by an Annual Business Conference (ABC), readers make one of the following recommendations:

 Recommend contingent on specified changes,